TfL Go accessibility statement

 Non-compliance with the accessibility regulations

 Some user interface components do not have a contrast ratio of at least 3:1 against adjacent colour.
 This may make the text difficult to read for users with a visual impairment.
 This fails WCAG criterion 1.4.11 (Non-text contrast).
-Focus state properties are determined by the operating system, which means that in cases where colour contrast requirements are not met this cannot be remedied by app developers.
+Styling of native components are determined by the operating system, which means that in cases where colour contrast requirements are not met this cannot be remedied by app developers.
+We plan to make all custom components meet this criterion by April 2024.

 Content that's not within the scope of the accessibility regulations